UBC-CS/cpsc330-2022W1/docs/setup.md

 		```
 		If you happen to use csh or fish shell, source the corresponding activate file.
 		After a successful activation, something like `(cpsc330env)` should show up in the terminal.
-	5. Download [requirement.txt](requirement.txt) and put it in your working directory.
+	5. Download [requirements.txt](requirements.txt) and put it in your working directory.
 Then install the dependencies listed with
 		```
 		pip install -r requirements.txt
 		```